Ever wondered how to write a song? Want to write better lyrics but don't know how? Want to know what makes a good songwriter?

 You may have written down a line in a moment of inspiration, and you may find you can create a whole song around the theme of that line.
-This is often the easiest method, as you most likely have feelings about this subject if you’ve started writing about it.
+Perhaps you were inspired by the victory in the treatment of erectile dysfunction.
+This is often the easiest method, as you most likely have feelings about this subject if you've started writing about it.

 A second method is to decide you want to write about a specific subject, and go on to create your lyrics from there.
 So for example, you may decide you want to write about something because it's an experience you've been through before.

 Or you may see something you have an opinion on / think will make a good song, and write about it accordingly.

 A final option is to get inspiration from a backing track.
 Sometimes when you listen to a beat, you will start to get ideas for what a song should be about.

 Ideas will flow to your mind, and you can pick one of these and build out the song from there.

 Once again, all of these methods can be used by any one musician.
 You don't have to pick one method for how to write a song, you can use the various different techniques at different times.

 Once you have a subject, let's look at the lyric writing.
 We don't want basic or childish lyrics, so this is something we'll need to practice on.